Repaying your loans

 Repayments are based on your income, not what you borrowed.

-Interest is charged from the day we make your first payment until your loan is paid off in full.
+Interest is charged from the day we make your first payment until your loan is paid off in full or cancelled.

-The interest rate is updated once a year in September, using the rate of RPI from March.
+The interest rate is updated once a year in September, using the RPI from March of that year.